flannelmonke/HoopsForecast_Pro/Project_Outline.md

    - Compare multiple models to select the best-performing one

 ## 10. Hyperparameter Tuning
-   - Fine-tune model hyperparameters using techniques like grid search or random search
+   - Fine-tune model hyperparameter using techniques like grid search or random search
    - Optimize the model for better performance

 ## 11. Deployment